From California to Washington, here are six sparkling places to dig your toes in the sand and have some summer fun.

 For contrasting oceanscapes, visit Glass Beach, where waves have worn glass and porcelain fragments from a former dump into a field of glittering, smooth pebbles.
 Or wander footpaths at the Mendocino Coast Botanical Gardens, where heritage roses scent the air and the teal Pacific seems almost tropical.

 Back in town, the Bookstore & Vinyl Cafe's owners have expanded the 30-year-old institution, adding an upstairs record shop and listening room.
 When you're done browsing, head over to Piaci Pub & Pizzeria for a New Yorker, a pleasantly salty, thin-crust pepperoni pie, and barstool banter within view of the old mill.

 Farm-Fresh Detour: Pescadero, CA

-So captivating are the sandy inlets, flat-topped bluffs, scruffy sea stacks, and roiling surf along the beautiful coast of California’s San Mateo County that travelers could be forgiven for missing the petite inland town of Pescadero.
+So captivating are the sandy inlet beaches, flat-topped bluffs, scruffy sea stacks, and roiling surf along the beautiful coast of California’s San Mateo County that travelers could be forgiven for missing the petite inland town of Pescadero.
 Two miles from the ocean and an hour south of San Francisco, the village’s eateries serve up the best produce of the region’s farms.

 Hungry visitors can begin a food-themed foray right at the gas station mini-mart.
 Inside, Mercado y Taqueria de Amigos sells juicy charred, tangy pork al pastor and fresh, sweet carrot-orange juice.
 Just up the block, the Arcangeli Grocery Company bakes steaming loaves of garlic-artichoke bread every 10 minutes to keep up with the demand.